 About 30,000 New Yorkers participate in coyote hunting each year and about 3,000 participate in coyote trapping.
-All of Upstate New York is open for coyote hunting and a small game hunting license is required to hunt coyotes.
+All of Upstate New York is open for coyote hunting and a hunting license is required to hunt coyotes.
 All of Upstate New York is also open for coyote trapping and a trapping license is required.

 Consult the NYSDEC Hunting and Trapping Regulations Guide for more information on coyote hunting and trapping.

 The Environmental Conservation Law allows 'problem coyotes' to be killed at other times of the year.
 Section 11-0523 says coyotes that are "injuring private property may be taken by the owner, occupant or lessee... at any time in any manner."